 I “could” definitely live here.

 Even wandering around and getting lost in the old part of the city was fun, especially at night.
 Laura guided us through the dark, eerily quiet alleys only to turn the corner and stumble upon lively night cafe’s, tapas bars, opera singers.
 The Cathedral of Santa Eulalia was very ominously captivating, we got lucky and had a quick look inside during an evening service (I think we even like it better than the Notre Dame de Paris).

 We happened to experience the biggest snowfall the city of Barcelona has ever seen, in more than 20 years on the Monday (March 8th) and the coldest day the city has ever experienced since anyone can remember on the Wednesday (March 10th).
 While basking in the sun, we were also bracing ourselves against lingering winter wind, jumping over large puddles of water, and meandering through left over piles of snow.
-(Read a blog post about it and in the news).
+(Read about it and in the Telegraph news).

 The Museo Nacional d’Art – Museu Nacional d’Art de Catalunya is where I got entranced with Modernisme and architecture – the Spanish version of impressionism and post-impressionist art where one guide book describes it as “eclectic architecture of Egyptian, Moorish, Roman, Greco-Roman to neo-Gothic, sinuous lines, asymmetry, dynamism, and richness of detail and refinement”.